fenago/machine-learning-for-finance/lab_guides/Lab_1.md

     chain rule in a process called backpropagation
 :::

-The key takeaway from this chapter is that while we are looking for function [*f*], we can try and find it by optimizing a function to perform like [*f*] on a dataset.
+The key takeaway from this lab is that while we are looking for function [*f*], we can try and find it by optimizing a function to perform like [*f*] on a dataset.
 A subtle but important distinction is that we do not know whether